Headache, migraine and acupressure

 If you want to give yourself the full program, you can use the Shakti Mat for the back and the Pillow for the neck at the same time.
 Some of our Shakti Mat colleagues from the team swear by it and are happy to fall asleep this way.
 Don't worry if you nod off and stay on the mat and Pillow for longer than you want, there are no side effects.
 Simply pull the mat and/or the Pillow out from under you at some point and go back to sleep.

-Many surveys show that headaches often occur in connection with stress and that those affected often find themselves in life situations that they classify as stressful or challenging.
-It's understandable in a way, because our world is becoming increasingly fast-paced, technology means we are suddenly doing 100 things a day instead of just 10 and everything is moving faster and faster anyway.
+Many surveys show that headaches often occur in connection with stress and that those affected often find themselves in situations that they consider stressful or challenging.
+This is understandable, as our world is becoming increasingly fast-paced.
+Thanks to technology, we are now able to accomplish 100 tasks a day instead of just 10, and everything is moving at an ever-increasing pace.

-This is precisely when it is important to take moments for yourself and simply switch down a gear.
-Many Shakti users agree on one thing in particular: the Shakti moment is a moment in which you let go and just be.
-You have to concentrate on your breathing so that you don't get caught up in the hustle and bustle, which in turn has a meditative aspect.
+That's when it's especially important to take time for yourself and simply slow down.
+Many Shakti users agree on one thing in particular: the Shakti moment is a moment when you let go and just be.
+To avoid giving in to the urge to fidget, you have to concentrate on your breathing, which in turn has a meditative aspect.

-Many of our customers lie down on the mat, especially in the evening, and associate this ritual with "coming to rest" or using it as a prelude to going to bed.
-We have even put together a playlist for you with meditative sounds that will make it easier to fall asleep and transport you deep into the land of dreams.
-Listen to it here.
+Many of our customers lie down on their mats in the evening and associate this ritual with "calming down" or using it to prepare for bedtime.
+We have even put together a playlist for you that will help you fall asleep with meditative sounds and transport you deep into the land of dreams.

 How the Shakti acupressure headband can help you specifically

-You are probably familiar with the feeling that your headache is coming from a certain corner of your head or rising from the back of your neck.
-It is not uncommon for people with regular headaches to describe how they can sense when the storm is coming.
+You are probably familiar with the feeling that your headache comes from a specific angle of your head or rises up from the back of your neck.
+It is not uncommon for people who suffer from regular headaches to describe how they can sense when a storm is coming.
 Everyone develops their own routines for these moments.
 For some, the only thing that helps is darkness and going to bed, while others can actively do something about it.
-Our headband with its 264 tips can be a real help here, as you can use the flexible Velcro fastener to tie it as tightly to the part of your head as you need it.
-Whether in the jaw area, classically around the forehead or with the acupressure tips in the neck - you can use it however you like.
+Our headband with 780 innovative mini spikescan be a real help here, because you can use the flexible Velcro fastener to tie it as tightly as you need to around your head.
+Whether around your jaw, classically around your forehead, or with the acupressure tips on the back of your neck—you can use it however you want.

-That's it from us on the subject of headaches, migraines and acupressure.
-We hope that this blog post has helped to alleviate your pain and has inspired you to try out other ways of coping with pain.
+That's all from us on the topic of headaches, migraines, and acupressure.
+We hope that this blog post will help alleviate your symptoms and inspire you to try other methods of pain management.

-The most important thing: don't be discouraged, all beginnings are difficult and it takes a while to get used to new things.
-But, let me tell you, once you set aside conscious time for yourself in your everyday life, you will calm down a little more every day and give your mind a break.
-And then, at some point, the headaches will no longer be able to help but subside.
+The most important thing: don't get discouraged.
+Every beginning is difficult, and it takes a while to get used to new things.
+But let me tell you, once you start setting aside time for yourself in your daily routine, you will find yourself becoming a little more relaxed every day and giving your mind a break.
+And then, at some point, your headaches will surely disappear.